tgvaughan/icytree/manual/manual.md

 unique colours with maximally-separated hues to make distinct attribute values as easy to discern as possible.

+A legend showing the mapping from trait values to colours can be toggled on and off using Style-&gt;"Display legend".

 Edge opacity
 ------------

-IcyTree also allows the opacity of edges to be influenced by any label or attribute that has numeric values that range between 0 and 1.
+IcyTree also allows the opacity of the lines used to draw tree edges to be influenced by any label or attribute that has numeric values that range between 0 and 1.
 Just as for edge colouring, node attributes determine the opacity of the edge immediately ancestral to each node.

 The attribute used for edge opacity can be chosen via the Style-&gt;"Edge opacity" sub-menu.
 (Only compatible attributes are shown.)